RosolSharairh/DepthGenLite/README.md

 ```
 pip install -r requirements.txt
 ```

 ### Datasets

-**Image Dataset.** We evaluate the proposed method on the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), [Paris StreetView](https://github.com/pathak22/context-encoder), and [Places2](http://places2.csail.mit.edu/) datasets, which are widely adopted in the literature.
+**Image Dataset.** We evaluate the proposed method on the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) datasets, which is widely adopted in the literature.

 **Mask Dataset.** Irregular masks are obtained from [Irregular Masks](https://nv-adlr.github.io/publication/partialconv-inpainting) and classified based on their hole sizes relative to the entire image with an increment of 10%.